Ghost Rider (comic book): Volume 2

 took offense at my story.
 The issue was ready to go to the printer when he pulled it back and ripped it to pieces.
 He had some of the art redrawn and a lot of the copy rewritten to change the ending of a story two years in the making.
 'The Friend' was revealed to be, not Jesus, but a demon in disguise.
 To this day, I consider what he did to my story one of the three most arrogant and wrongheaded actions I've ever seen from an editor.

 Blaze's Ghost Rider career ends when the demon Zarathos, who inhabited Blaze's body as Ghost Rider, flees in issue #81 (June 1983), the finale, in order to pursue the villain named Centurious.
 Now free of his curse, Blaze goes off to live with Roxanne.
-Blaze occasionally appeared in the subsequent 1990–1998 series, Ghost Rider, which starred a related character, Daniel Ketch.
-This series revealed Blaze and Roxanne eventually married and had two children.
+Blaze occasionally appeared in the subsequent 1990–1998 series, Ghost Rider, which starred a related character, Daniel Ketch along with "Ghost Rider/Blaze Spirit of Vengeance", and two short lived solo ongoings called Blaze.
+This series revealed Blaze and Roxanne eventually married and had two children, but in the first Blaze ongoings comic, Roxanne was revealed to be a devil worshipper sent to spy on Blaze and their children killed in a failed by their mother to kill Johnny.

 Volume 3

-The third Ghost Rider, Danny Ketch, debuted in Ghost Rider vol. 2 #1 (May 1990).
-The series ended with a cliffhanger in vol. 2 #93 (Feb.
+The third Ghost Rider, Danny Ketch, debuted in Ghost Rider vol. 3 #1 (May 1990).
+The series ended with a cliffhanger in vol. 3 #93 (Feb.
 1998).
 Marvel finally published the long-awaited final issue nine years later as Ghost Rider Finale (Jan.
-2007), which reprints vol. 2 #93 and the previously unpublished #94.
+2007), which reprints vol. 3 #93 and the previously unpublished #94.

 In their review of Ghost Rider #80–85, Wizard gave the series their lowest possible rating, citing convoluted, tangential plots, dragged out fight scenes, and inappropriately cartoonish art.